-Apply with us today for car repair loans from $300 to $10,000.
+Apply with us today for emergency car repair loan from $2,100 to $15,000.
 We might match you with a lender before you know it.
 Use Monzi’s loan slider at the top of the page to get started now.

 Car repair loans for bad credit

 Let’s face it – we can’t be good at everything.
 A poor credit score shouldn’t mean you should face car repair expenses alone.
 Luckily, bad credit car finance is potentially available.

 After all, we look with lenders who look deeper.

 We can not guarantee if our lenders will offer no credit check loans.
 However, we do know that they will look at more than just that.
 After all, our network of lenders believes that your credit score is only part of the picture.

 Are there car repair loans no credit check?

 In short, Monzi cannot say.
 After all, we’re simply a lender-finder.
 That means that we won’t conduct credit checks ourselves.
 Instead, they will be conducted at your lender’s discretion.

 In most cases, credit checks will be an essential part of your lender’s assessment process.
 As a result, they are often difficult to avoid.
-However, no credit check loans to cover your car repairs may be offered on a limited basis.
+However, no credit check loans for car repairs may be offered on a limited basis.
 Unfortunately, Monzi cannot guarantee if you will be offered this product.

 Finally, it’s important to remember that credit checks aren’t always the be-all and end-all.
 At Monzi, we work with plenty of understanding lenders.
 As a result, they are often willing to dig deeper.

 With this, rather than basing your outcome solely on your bad credit history, lenders will assess your current financial situation too.
 As a result, even if your credit history isn’t stellar, you may still be considered for approval.
 However, this is never guaranteed.

-Can I apply for car repair loans if I’m receiving Centrelink?
+Can I apply for vehicle repair loan if I’m receiving Centrelink?

 Monzi works with lenders that may be able to regard regular Centrelink payments as a form of income.
-As a result, you may be eligible for a car repair loan even if you are receiving Centrelink.
+As a result, you may be eligible for a car repair financing even if you are receiving Centrelink.